Four distinguished pianists to headline 29th edition of the Singapore International Piano Festival

 ABOUT THE SINGAPORE SYMPHONY ORCHESTRA

 Founded in 1979, the Singapore Symphony Orchestra (SSO) is Singapore’s flagship orchestra, touching lives through classical music and providing the heartbeat of the cultural scene.
 In addition to its subscription series concerts, the SSO is also known for its outdoor and community appearances.
 The orchestra also presents intimate chamber performances in the VCHpresents series, the annual Singapore International Piano Festival (SIPF) and the biennial National Piano and Violin Competition (NPVC) at the Victoria Concert Hall, Home of the SSO.
 The SSO is part of the Singapore Symphony Group, which also manages the Singapore Symphony Choruses, and the Singapore National Youth Orchestra.
-The mission of the Group is to create memorable shared experiences with music.
+The Group’s vision is to be a leading arts organization that engages, inspires and reflects Singapore through musical excellence.
+Our mission is to create memorable shared experiences with music.
 Through the SSO and its affiliated performing groups, we spread the love for music, nurture talent and enrich our diverse communities.

 The Singapore Symphony Orchestra was nominated and clinched third place in the prestigious Gramophone Orchestra of the Year Award 2021.
 In 2022, BBC Music Magazine named the SSO as one of the 21 best orchestras in the world.